• Home

 My friend, Ann, called me about a week and a half ago and said she and her husband would like to meet us for dinner in a couple of months.
 How awesome!
 She said they discussed it and wanted to wait until the visiting and calls started slowing down for me.
 Sadly, they know the in’s and out’s of grief and loss, because their 17 year old son passed away 5 years ago in February.
 They are now grief counselors and know this is what is “normal.”

-However, as I told her, she was the third call I got and I hadn’t had even ONE visitor at my home or elsewhere since the day I found out my brother passed away.
+However, as I told her, she was the second call I got and I hadn’t had even ONE visitor since the day I found out my brother passed away.
 Now it is going on 6 weeks and I can still say the same thing.

 My friend, Barb, who came over the day he passed was planning on coming, but she got sick.
 So, I am sure I will see her soon.
 Thank you, sweetie!!